Kroger joins Walmart, Dick's, raises minimum age for gun buyers to 21

-(Reuters) - Kroger Co (KR.N) said on Thursday it will stop selling firearms and ammunition to buyers under the age of 21 at its Fred Meyer stores, becoming the third major U.S. retailer to set restrictions that are tougher than government regulations.
+(Reuters) - Kroger Co said on Thursday it will stop selling firearms and ammunition to buyers under the age of 21 at its Fred Meyer stores, becoming the third major U.S. retailer to set restrictions that are tougher than government regulations.

-The announcement follows similar moves by Walmart Inc (WMT.N) and Dick’s Sporting Goods Inc (DKS.N) on Wednesday, two weeks after social media-savvy students ignited an intense debate on gun control in the United States following a deadly shooting spree at their Florida high school.
+The announcement follows similar moves by Walmart Inc and Dick’s Sporting Goods Inc on Wednesday, two weeks after social media-savvy students ignited an intense debate on gun control in the United States following a deadly shooting spree at their Florida high school.

-the part of responsible gun retailers,” Kroger said in an email.
+“Recent events demonstrate the need for additional action on the part of responsible gun retailers,” Kroger said in an email.

 Kroger operates 133 Fred Meyer stores in Alaska, Idaho, Oregon and Washington.
 It sells firearms in 43 of those stores.